A generalization of the concept of distance based on the simplex inequality: Fermat point based -distances

 \section{Fermat point based $n$-distances}

 Recall that, given a metric space $(X,d)$ and an integer $n\geq 2$, the \emph{Fermat set} $F_Y$ of any $n$-element subset $Y=\{x_1, \ldots, x_n\}$ of $X$ is defined as

 Elements of $F_Y$ are the \emph{Fermat points of $Y$}.
 The problem of finding the Fermat point of a triangle in the Euclidean plane was formulated by Fermat in the early 17th century, and was first solved by Torricelli around 1640.
-The general problem stated for $n\geq 2$ in any metric space was considered by many authors and find applications for instance in geometry, combinatorial optimization, and facility location.
-We refer to \cite{Drezner2002} for an account of the history of this problem.
+The general problem stated for $n\geq 2$ in any metric space was considered by many authors, and applications were found for instance in geometry, combinatorial optimization, and facility location.
+We refer to \cite[Chapter II]{BolMarSol99} and \cite{Drezner2002} for an account of the history of this problem.
+Also, in \cite{JahKupMarRic15}, the location problem is extended in various directions and studied also for very general metrics -- more general than those of normed spaces.

 We observe that $F_Y$ need not be nonempty in a general metric space.
 However, it follows from the continuity of the function $h\colon X \to \R_+$ defined by $h(x)=\sum_{i=1}^n d(x_i,x)$ that $F_Y$ is nonempty whenever $(X,d)$ is a proper metric space.
 (Recall that a metric space is proper if every closed ball is compact.)
 In this section we will therefore assume that $(X,d)$ is a proper metric space.